 Jorge Acevedo loves Jesus Christ and his Church.
 Touched by the grace of God at seventeen, he was never the same.
 Rescued from a life of addictions, his greatest delight is connecting people to Jesus and the Church.

-Jorge is the Lead Pastor at Grace Church, a multi-site, United Methodist congregation in Southwest Florida with five campuses (Cape Coral, Fort Myers Shores, Fort Myers Central, Fort Myers Trinity and Sarasota in Southwest Florida).
-This church has grown in its weekend attendance from 400 to over 2600 in the past nineteen years.
+Jorge is the Lead Pastor at Grace Church, a multi-site, United Methodist congregation in Southwest Florida with three campuses (Cape Coral, Fort Myers Shores, Fort Myers Central).
 Grace Church is recognized as having one of the largest and most effective recovery ministries in America.
 From 1992 to 1996, he served as Executive Pastor at Christ Church United Methodist in Fort Lauderdale, Florida; from 1988 to 1992, as the Associate Pastor at First United Methodist Church in Kissimmee, Florida; from 1984 to 1988 as Minister of Youth and Children at Trinity Hill United Methodist Church in Lexington, Kentucky.

 Jorge is a 1984 graduate of Asbury College where he received a Bachelor of Arts Degree majoring in Bible.
 He is also a graduate of Asbury Theological Seminary with a Master of Divinity Degree.
 Jorge was ordained as a Deacon in the Florida Conference of the United Methodist Church in May 1986, and an Elder in May 1990.